 If you just don’t care and want the absolute best sd cards that can do anything, stick with the U3 UHS-I cards.
 Sandisk, Sony, Kingston, Prograde are all great cards.
 Fujifilm’s firmware and hardware is great and can handle pretty much any of the popular brands without any issues.

-You definitely don’t need UHS-II cards for this camera and if you want to buy them for the faster transfer speeds, stick with the V60 cards, or the Sony E card.
+You definitely don’t need UHS-II cards for this camera and if you want to buy them for faster transfer speeds, stick with the V60 cards, or the Sony E card.